Part 2 of the Birth Control Series on hormonal health.

 How do I balance my hormones?

 IUDs do not support a woman in balancing her hormones.
 They do not help with fatigue, depression, anxiety, sleep disturbance, headaches, or other expressions of hormone imbalance.
-Check out our article about seed cycling for a Radical Self Care activity used for hormone support.
+Check out my article about seed cycling for a Radical Self Care activity used for hormone support.

 Hormone balancing can be complicated.
 You will be best served by learning all the ways hormone imbalance manifests in your life by scheduling a personal consultation.
 Your naturopathic doctor can coach you through finding hormone balance and health recovery.